Kim Possible (character): Creation and writing

-After three years, production on Kim Possible had virtually ceased following the premiere of the film So the Drama because the writers felt that finally establishing Kim and Ron as a couple would serve as "great wrap-up to the series", and thus had long abandoned creating new "outlets" for the character during the show's third season.
-Schooley and McCorkle had always wanted Kim and Ron to eventually end up a couple, but avoided this storyline for as long as possible in fear of "paint[ing] [themselves] into a corner".
-When the show was surprisingly renewed for a fourth season by popular demand, Schooley and McCorkle realized that pursuing Kim and Ron's relationship provided the series with "new story ideas" and "opportunities for comedy", and ultimately learned to appreciate the characters' "new dynamic."
-To prevent Kim and Ron's relationship from becoming "soap-opera-ish", the writers strove to maintain the basics of their friendship, with Kim continuing to save the world with Ron as her sidekick.
-In terms of character development, the show's main titles were finally adjusted to reflect the grade in which Kim is currently enrolled, changing it from high school sophomore to high school senior.
-Additionally, Kim finally gets her own car, which she inherits from her father, while her younger brothers Jim and Tim begin enrollment at Middleton High School, having skipped several grades due to their genius-level intellect, much to Kim's chagrin.
-However, Kim eventually relents and insists that her brothers continue attending the same school as her, threatening to leave if they do.
+Schooley and McCorkle created the recurring character Monique because they felt it would be more realistic if Kim had a female best friend alongside Ron.
+After three years, production on Kim Possible had virtually ceased after the premiere of Kim Possible Movie: So the Drama because the writers felt that finally establishing Kim and Ron as a couple would serve as a natural, satisfying conclusion to the series, and thus had long stopped creating new "outlets" for the character during the show's third season.
+Although Schooley and McCorkle had always intended for Kim and Ron to eventually date each other, they delayed coupling them for as long as possible to avoid "paint[ing] [themselves] into a corner".
+When the show was surprisingly renewed for a fourth season, the creators realized Kim and Ron's relationship provided the series with new story and comedy opportunities, and ultimately learned to appreciate the characters' "new dynamic".
+To prevent Kim and Ron's relationship from becoming "soap-opera-ish", the writers maintained the foundation of their friendship, with Kim continuing to save the world with Ron as her sidekick.
+For the fourth season, the show's main titles were updated adjusted to confirm that Kim had developed and matured from high school sophomore to high school senior.

-McCorkle recalled an incident in which a fan of the show was very much surprised to learn that the writers were actually men upon meeting them; the fan had always just assumed that they were both young women because of the way in which they characterized Kim.